andaleebali/Satellite-Imagery-Analysis/README.md

 ## Prerequisites
 The code uses the following Python packages:

+For the SAM/segmenting.py:
+os
+SamGeo

+3_randomforest.py
+sklearn
+numpy
+xml
+graphviz
+matplotlib
+pickle
+skimage
+cv2
+rasterio

+4_classify_segments.py
+geopandas
+numpy
+rasterio
+pickle
+matplotlib
+rasterio
+skimage

 ## How to get started?
-You will require an image:
-to be analysed in geotiff format
+You will require an image to be analysed in geotiff format

 Training data: